tastapod/bddwiki/content/_index.md

 3. Up-front analysis, design and planning all have a diminishing return - {{%wiki EnoughIsEnough %}}

-BDD relies on the use of a very specific (and small) vocabulary to minimise miscommunication and to ensure that everyone – the business, developers, testers, analysts and managers – are not only on the same page but using the same words.
+BDD relies on the use of a very specific (and small) vocabulary to minimise miscommunication and to ensure that everyone – business stakeholders, developers, testers, analysts and managers – are not only on the same page but using the same words.

 For people familiar with the concept of {{%wiki DomainDrivenDesign %}}, you could consider BDD to be a {{%wiki UbiquitousLanguage %}} for software development.